-Tyson Jones 64’11 ½” in the shot and 181’8” in the discus
+- Tyson Jones 64’11 ½” in the shot and 181’8” in the discus

-Dante Blisset 172’ 2 ½” and 48’3”
+- Dante Blisset 172’ 2 ½” and 48’3”

-Tim Fitzgerald 52’ & 140 ( Fouled multiple 150)
+- Tim Fitzgerald 52’ & 140 ( Fouled multiple 150)

-We had boys from all levels, ranging from 41′ to 65′ and girls from 24’ to 35’ in shot and girls discus ranging from 65′ to 110′
+We had boys from all levels, ranging from 41′ to 65′ and girls from 24’ to 35’ in shot put and 65′ to 110′ in the discus throw.

-The Southern Cal group had PR’s across the board as well.
+The SoCal group had PRs across the board as well.

-Like any year, I will have some super stars and some hard working kids that will get better, and better every week.
+Like any year, I will have some superstars and some hardworking kids that will get better and better every week.

 Each year we get nearly 100% of our athletes to PR at the first meet of the season for a reason…

 It’s designed to happen that way!

-I craft a plan for opening season PR’s, Mid-season big invite PR’s, and Championship season PRs.
+I craft a plan for opening season PRs, mid-season big invite PRs, and championship season PRs.

-For the super stars, they will go on a 4th peak cycle to hit big throws at Junior Nationals or overseas after USAs.
+For the superstars, they will go on a 4th peak cycle to hit big throws at Junior Nationals or overseas after USAs.

 It builds confidence, and then I can begin to train them through the early season meets that are not as big a deal.

-This is all inside our TCR™system at the Alpha Coach membership level.
+This is all inside the TCR® system.

 When I was at an invitational this past weekend to coach some of my kids, I saw a lot of solid athletes with no real plan or coaching.